Modelling two-dimensional droplet rebound off deep fluid baths: Results

-When considering maximum depth, as shown in figure~\ref{fig: Reynolds}, good agreement can be found between the reduced model and DNS.
-Although the lubrication-mediated model reached a lower penetration depth than the DNS model for the full parameter sweep, both models show that penetration depth is near independent from Ohnesorge number, instead a much stronger positive relationship can be inferred between contact velocity and maximum depth (from the Weber number).
-Agreement between DNS and lubrication-mediated results was much stronger in the limit of the droplets being large.
-The difference between the solid and deformable lubrication-mediated results is negligibly small, highlighting that the deformation of the drop during impact (which the lubrication-mediated model omits partially due to the viscous damping) is perhaps a key factor in maximum depth reached.
+Maximum depth results, as shown in Figure~\ref{fig: Comp We Oh}, indicate strong agreement on trends between the model and DNS.
+Although the lubrication-mediated model always reached a lower depth than the DNS results, particularly at higher $W\!e$, both models show that penetration depth is nearly independent of $Oh$ and has a strong positive correlation with $W\!e$.
+We note that a similar discrepancy between DNS and the kinematic match model was observed in Alventosa \textit{et al} \cite{alventosa2023inertio} and that the discrepancy fell within the experimental range.
+As shown in Figure~\ref{fig: Reynolds}, the difference in maximum depth between the solid and deformable lubrication-mediated results was small.

-The contact time $\tau$ in the parameter space we consider is reasonably invariant to Weber and Ohnesorge, showing a general increase with both, however in the true Small Weber limit, we see a small local minimum for the larger Ohnesorge values, which is less present in the small $Oh$ simulations which present a much more linear relationship.
-There is a clear difference between the solid and deformable lubrication-mediated contact times.
-The contact time is much slower for the solid droplets, which does align with the lower coefficients of restitution $\alpha$ that can also be seen, as the impactors are taking longer to reach this $z=R_0$ threshold criteria.
+The contact time $\tau$ varies slowly with $W\!e$ and $Oh$ numbers, showing a general slow increase with both.
+The DNS and model results are consistent with each other, with only minor differences.
+In the small $W\!e$ limit, we observe a local minimum in $\tau$ for the larger $Oh$ values, correlating with the maximum of $\alpha$.
+There is an inverse relationship between contact time and coefficient of restitution: indeed a good portion of the contact time as defined here is post detachment when the droplet is still below the undisturbed free surface.
+As seen from Figure~\ref{fig: Droplet Deformations} in that case the actual impact takes about $5 t_\sigma$.
+The contact time is even longer for the solid impacts, as the impactors are taking even longer to reach this $z=R_0$ threshold criteria.

-Within the lubrication-mediated model there is currently no mechanism by which coalescence (or touchdown in the solid case) can occur.
-This could be responsible for the discrepancies dynamics present within this system, though the inclusion of some lower limit on height thickness to indicate the destabilisation of the air layer, is left for future work.